williammanco/cubegen/README.md

 ## Licence

 `cubegen` is released under the [MIT licence](https://raw.githubusercontent.com/TimvanScherpenzeel/cubegen/master/LICENSE).
+The included HDR image has been downloaded from [HDRI Haven](https://hdrihaven.com/p/license.php) and is released under the CC0 licence.